wp-plugins/tubentertain/readme.txt

 == Screenshots ==

-1. This how the playlist look like screenshot-1.png .
+1. This how the player screen  look like on V2.0 screenshot-1.png .
+2. This how the playlist look like on V2.0 screenshot-2.png .
+3. This how the playlist look like screenshot-3.png .
-2. This how the player screen look like screenshot-2.png .
+4. This how the player screen look like screenshot-4.png .

 == Changelog ==
 = 0.2 =